ifnspaml/Perceptual-Weighting-Filter-Loss/README.md

 ### Training and validation data preparation

- - Run the Matlab script to generate the frame-wise amplitudes for clean and noisy speech under various SNRs:
+ - Run the Matlab script to generate the frame-wise spectral amplitudes for clean and noisy speech under various SNRs:
 ```bash
 matlab GitHubTrain_part_1_CleanAndNoisyMixture.m
 ```
- - Run the Matlab script to generate the frame-wise amplitude response for the perceptual weighting filter:
+ - Run the Matlab script to generate the frame-wise spectral amplitudes response for the perceptual weighting filter:
 ```bash
 matlab GitHubTrain_part_2_WghFilterResponse.m
 ```